 North Carolina, His Home

-In North Carolina, he has a major parkway named after him, which is a rarity for preachers.
-The photo on this page was taken through a windshield while driving through it.
+In North Carolina, he has a major parkway named after him, a rarity for preachers.
+The photo on this page was taken through a windshield while driving on the parkway.

 Visit the Billy Graham Library in the major city of Charlotte, and you will see his boyhood home, a robust bookstore (“Ruth’s Attic”), and a prayer garden.
 Check the Library’s website for information about special events.